-(P6)
+(P4)

 The inherent structure of the problem indicates that our model will be discrete.
-Therefore, apart from the intuitive ones, other assumptions, such as the third one in this slide, will hinge on this property of discreteness.
+Therefore, apart from the intuitive ones, other assumptions, such as the second one in this slide, will hinge on this property of discreteness.
 On the other hand, it’s also essential to make our assumptions plausible.
 This is the main reason for making most of the seemingly impulsive hypothesis afterwards.

-(P7)

-These two assumptions are about the moving state of passengers, and we’ve given correspondent justifications.

-(P8)

-These assumptions are respectively proposed to simulate reality and to simplify our calculations.

-(P9)
+(P5)

 Here are the assumptions of Model A. In Model A, we would consider the single-aisle case and combine them with other aircrafts based on their similarity.
 It’s important to note that since we’ll vary the stowing time of passengers in the later slides, the first assumption is relatively reasonable.
-The time wasted while passengers try to stuff extra luggage into their seats is qualitatively equivalent to that spent while stowing extra luggage.
+The time wasted while passengers try to stuff extra luggage into their seats is in quantity equivalent to that spent while stowing extra luggage.

-For the second assumption on this slide, we assume that passengers always maintain the maximum theoretical speed.
-A corollary to this is that queuing has the same effect on a block of adjacent passengers.

-(P10)

-Here are the last two assumptions.
-We’ll explain the second assumption soon afterwards.

-(P11)
+We also assume that passengers always walk at the maximum possible speed because they want to get seated as quickly as possible (though not properly stated in the essay).

+(P6)

 As for the velocity, we assume that the velocity in a certain cell remains constant.
-This means that Vi (A) could be considered points on the velocity function.
+This means that Vi (A) could be considered as points on the velocity function.
 This assumption enables us to simplify the calculation for the velocity (for it was only used when calculating distance) and wouldn't cause a lot of inaccuracy which will not dramatically affect the total time, as shown in the graph.
 This is partly because the basic timestep is only 16 sec, a concise time that wouldn't influence the velocity and distribution of passengers much.
 Therefore the velocity in a certain timestep wouldn't change much so that it can be seen as a constant.

-(P12)
+(P7)

-In the model, the definition of time and velocity differs from SI, which is the relationship between SI time and velocity and ours.
+In the model, the definition of time and velocity differs from SI, and this is the relationship between SI and ours.
 We make these changes to make the calculations simpler.

-(P14-P16)
+(P8)

 In the first model, we divide the variables into three types.
-Constant A, marked as A in this table, refers to the constants that will not change in the whole scope.
-Constant B may vary in the entire scope but won’t change for a particular set of passengers and plane types.
-Variables will be for different initial sequences of passengers.
+Constant A, marked as A in this table, refers to the constants that will not change in the whole scope, in other words, the properties of the model.
+Constant B may vary in the entire scope but won’t change for a particular set of passengers and plane types, or the properties of an aircraft or a strategy.
+Variables, describing properties of passengers, will be for different initial sequences of passengers.
 (The slide changes through the speech)

-(P17)
+(P9)